mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 Click **详情** next to the cluster name to see information about the entire cluster.

-In the first tab you can see the **Namespaces** in the cluster and their current status.
+In the **命名空间** tab you can see the **Namespaces** in the cluster and their current status.
 This duplicates the information you can see in the cluster overview.

 {{< figure src="/attachments/developerportal/deploy/tencent-deploy/cluster-details.png" >}}

 There are two other tabs:

-* **Cluster Managers** – where you can see other people who have access to the cluster and can manage them
+* 集群管理员 – where you can see other people who have access to the cluster and can manage them
-* **Activity** – where you can see the following actions on the entire cluster
+* 活动 – where you can see all the activities which have taken place on this cluster

-#### 3.2.1 Cluster Managers
+#### 3.2.1 Members

-The **Cluster Managers** tab will show you all the cluster managers for this cluster.
-The **STATUS** indicates whether the user has accepted an invitation.
+The **集群管理员** tab will show you all the cluster managers for this cluster. **状态** indicates whether the user has accepted an invitation.

-{{< figure src="/attachments/developerportal/deploy/tencent-deploy/cluster-managers.png" >}}

-Click **Invite Cluster Manager** to invite another Tencent user to manage this cluster.
+Click **邀请集群管理员** to invite another Tencent user to manage this cluster.
 You will need to know the other person's Tencent ID to invite them.

-Click **Invite** to confirm the invitation
+Click **发送邀请** to confirm the invitation

-{{< figure src="/attachments/developerportal/deploy/tencent-deploy/cluster-manager-invite.png" >}}

 {{% alert color="info" %}}
 When you invite a cluster manager, the user will have most of the access which the original cluster manager had, such as the abilities to add a member, change the permissions of the cluster member, and delete another cluster manager.